1 killed when plane slams into hillside in LA neighborhood - KESQ

 LOS ANGELES (AP) — One person was killed when a single-engine plane slammed into a grassy hillside above homes in a Los Angeles neighborhood amid dense fog, authorities said.

 The Cessna C172 crashed around 8:45 p.m.
-Saturday in a neighborhood on the city’s west side, about 8 miles (13 km) southeast of Van Nuys Airport, the Los Angeles Fire Department and Federal Aviation Administration said.
+Saturday on the city’s west side, about 8 miles (13 km) southeast of Van Nuys Airport, the Los Angeles Fire Department and Federal Aviation Administration said.

-Joubin Solemani was at home with his family in the Beverly Crest neighborhood when they all heard a loud crash.
+Joubin Solemani was at home with his family in the upscale Beverly Crest area when they all heard a loud crash.

 After searching for several hours in darkness and “thick ground level fog,” crews found the crash site and one person dead in the wreckage, the fire department said in a statement.
 The pilot was the plane’s lone occupant, the FAA said.

 When the sun came up Sunday, Solemani said he could see the plane a few hundred feet (meters) above his property in the Santa Monica Mountains.
-“It’s totally mangled,” he said.
+“It’s totally mangled,” he told The Associated Press.

+The pilot was not immediately identified.
+Fire department personnel recovered the body Sunday afternoon.

 The plane avoided hitting power lines and a large water tank and, officials said, there was minimal fire.